detekt/detekt/docs/pages/kdoc/detekt-api/alltypes/index.md

 ##### [io.gitlab.arturbosch.detekt.api.ProjectMetric](../io.gitlab.arturbosch.detekt.api/-project-metric/index.html)

-Anything that can be expressed as a number value for projects.
+Anything that can be expressed as a numeric value for projects.

 |